RutvijBhutaiya/McKinsey-Big-Data-Hackathon/README.md

 - Planning to build one more model Light GBM.
 - Initially, we try to built Random Forest and Knn models on the dataset, but due to system process limitation, need to drop the idea.
 - Knn we tried with initial k = 5 and hence, it's out of question that model analysis over half a million cases 5 times and build Knn.
+- In case, if regression (Logistic) is not used.
+May be we woudl not remove highly correlated predictor variables.
+(Need to check).
+Becauses, multicollinerity adds sensitivity to minor changes in the model.
 - Due to okay accuarcy, we got slight poor AUC.
 Need to correct!

 <br>